Ape/17lands-visual-comparison-tool/README.md

-# 17 Lands Visual Comparison Tool
+# 17Lands Visual Comparison Tool

-I love 17 lands, but I have hard time CTRL-Fing through tables during a draft.
+I love 17Lands, but I have hard time CTRL-Fing through tables during a draft.

 I built this so I could be a little more visual about the data.